stakizawa/stakizawa.github.io/_includes/publications.md

 # [](#publications)Publications

 ## Conference/Workshop Paper (Reviewed)
+- Yusuke Tanimura, Shinichiro Takizawa, Hirotaka Ogawa.
+Building and Evaluation of Cloud Storage and Datasets Services on AI and HPC Converged Infrastructure.
+The 9th Workshop on Scalable Cloud Data Management, co-located with 2020 IEEE International Conference on Big Data, Dec.
+2020.
 - Shinichiro Takizawa, Ryousei Takano.
 Effect of an Incentive Implementation for Specifying Accurate Walltime in Job Scheduling.
 Proceedings of the International Conference on High Performance Computing in Asia-Pacific Region (HPCAsia2020), Jan.
 2020.
 - Peng Chen, Mohamed Wahib, Shinichiro Takizawa, Ryousei Takano, Satoshi Matsuoka. iFDK: a scalable framework for instant high-resolution image reconstruction.
 Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis (SC19), Nov.
 2019.
 - Peng Chen, Mohamed Wahib, Shinichiro Takizawa, Ryousei Takano, Satoshi Matsuoka.
 A Versatile Software Systolic Execution Model for GPU Memory Bound Kernels.
 Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis (SC19), Nov.
 2019.